 It is not particularly difficult to change people’s actions.
 Put a gun to someone’s head and they will suddenly be willing to do all kinds of things they never thought possible.
 But the affections are much more complex.
 That same gun to the head may compel a man from Boston to say that he loves the Yankees, but it won’t actually change his affections.
 Love cannot be changed by external force alone.

 Here Jonathan Edwards is helpful once again.
 Drawing on years of witnessing revival and transformation he extends an observation, “I am bold to assert that there never was any considerable change wrought in the mind or conversation of any person, by anything of a religious nature that ever he read, heard or saw, that had not his affections moved.”5Ibid.
-In order for people to change, every function of the heart must change (Prov 4:23, Luke 6:43-45).
+In order for people to change, every function of the heart must change (Proverbs 4:23, Luke 6:43-45).
 In his aptly titled book You Are What You Love James K.A.
 Smith offers a more modern take on the same theme: “[O]ur most fundamental mode of orientation to the world is love.
 We are oriented by our longings, directed by our desires.”6James K.A.
 Smith, You Are What You Love, (Grand Rapids: Brazos Press, 2016), 11

 CBT aims to change people by changing their thoughts.
 But changing thoughts doesn’t instill virtue according to the Scriptures.
 Biblical Counseling aims at a deeper target.
-The goal of our instruction is love, after all (1 Tim 1:5).
+The goal of our instruction is love, after all (1 Timothy 1:5).
 CBT and Biblical Counseling are not siblings or cousins.
 Rather they are strangers that resemble one another only at a passing glance.
 Each is oriented around a different center for human change, and both cannot be right.